yousefelassal/quote-cron/README.md

 > Short words are best and the old words when short are best of all.

 > Business, you know, may bring you money, but friendship hardly ever does.

+> To enjoy life, we must touch much of it lightly.